← All docs

 E2EE

-• No forward secrecy: Channel encryption keys are derived from a
+• No forward secrecy for channels: Channel encryption keys are derived

 • Key distribution is manual: Users must share the channel passphrase